Monthly Orchid Care - June

 2. Keeping orchids moist can be a challenge as temperatures heat up.
 The Hydro-Pump Mini and Pro Misters produce some of the finest water spray we've ever seen and do so with a minimum amount of effort.

 3. Many Phalaenopsis start to lose their blooms in early summer, learn about which stems to cut, and which to keep, on our Phalaenopsis Orchid Care page.
 Repot Phals when they go out of bloom.
 We have several good choices for the perfect mix for your plant.
-Our Phalaenopsis Gold Classic Orchid Mix is a traditional long fiber sphagnum moss mix which is our favorite for today's new Mini Phals.
-Our Phalaenopsis Monterey Gold Imperial Orchid Mix is a unique blend of Monterey Pine Bark, Hydro LECA, Cork and New Zealand Sphagnum.
+Our Phalaenopsis AAA Gold Imperial Orchid Mix is a unique blend of Monterey Pine Bark, Hydro LECA, Cork, Sponge Rock, and New Zealand Sphagnum.
 This mix brings with it the best of both worlds, the moisture of sphagnum and the chunky nature of bark.
 Orchiata bark, from the New Zealand Monterey Pine, is a long-lasting alternative to ordinary fir bark.
 Blended together with cork and long fibered New Zealand Sphagnum, this mix is perfect for moisture loving orchids.
-Our Phalaenopsis Dark Classic Orchid Mix and our Phalaenopsis Monterey Dark Imperial Orchid Mix are great for larger orchids in bigger pots or in moist environments.
+Our Phalaenopsis Monterey Dark Imperial Orchid Mix is great for larger orchids in bigger pots or in moist environments.

 4. Mid-summer affords the opportunity to take some time to get organized.
 Our orchid label system uses colored labels to help keep an orchid collection organized.